Spiced Cranberry Hot Toddy Recipe

 We meandered through the trees and goofed off a bit.
 I even took a moment to practice my gift with the very long measuring pole: balancing things on my nose.
 There’s never a dull moment as long as there is something to balance on my nose.

 I offered to entertain the owners of the farm in exchange for a small discount on our tree, but they politely declined.
-Even so I gave them a freebie by repeating my show with the measuring pole to a smattering of applause.
+Even so I gave them a freebie by repeating my balancing act with the measuring pole to a smattering of applause.
 I thought the 18 seconds was a respectable effort considering the hike we just finished.
 Plus, there was a slight breeze.

 We left with a great tree and better memories.
 It was a fun day for sure.